vvdstudios/openai-realtime-console-with-audio2face/README.md

 ## Acknowledgments

-Special thanks to the OpenAI Realtime API team and NVIDIA for providing the tools and resources to make this integration possible.
+Special thanks to the OpenAI Realtime API team and NVIDIA and Py_audio2face developers for providing the tools and resources to make this integration possible.

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.